braboj/the-great-wall/docs/solution.md

 Challenges faced during the project:

-- Major release of another product, I could not work after-hours
+- Major release of another product, could not work after-hours
+- Lost 3 days of work due to illness (coronavirus), could not implement more features
 - Problems with the queue logging solution in the unit tests, spent 5-6 hours to debug the issue.
-The workaround was to disable the main process logging to the queue.
+The workaround was to disable logging in the main process.
-- Lost 3 days of work due to illness (coronavirus), could not implement more features

 What would I do differently next time:

+- Experiment and read more about multiprocessing + async programming
+- Videos and animated gifs could be done better
 - <...add feedbeck from the client or team memebers here...>